mhedgpeth/inspec/README.md

 end
 ```

-InSpec makes it easy to run your tests wherever you need.
+With InSpec you can run your tests locally, remotely, or within a container.

 ```bash
 # run test locally